laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://github.com/laurentperrinet/2019-04-03_a_course_on_vision_and_modelization/raw/master/figures/Bosking97Fig4.jpg" title="[Bosking *et al*, 1997]"width="70%" >}}

 {{< speaker_note >}}

-An observation that has been made is that this horizontal connectivity may further display some organisation.
-The study of Bosting and colleagues is exemplar.
-They combined the classical method for putting in evidence topographic maps with a retrograde traces.
-This injection is shown by the white arrow while the corresponding synapses are shown by the black dots.
-Then
-When overlaying both maps, one clearly sees that neurons with similar correferences connect together, the so- called like-to-like hypothesis.
-Note however that this pattern show some diversity (I say this with the fear of being censored?) which is further developed in the work of Hunt and goodhill.
+An important observation about horizontal connectivity is its apparent organization.
+The seminal work of Bosking and colleagues demonstrated this by combining orientation preference mapping with retrograde tracers.
+Their results showed that the injection site (marked by a white arrow) led to labeled synapses (black dots) predominantly connecting neurons with similar orientation preferences - supporting what became known as the "like-to-like" connectivity hypothesis.
+However, subsequent studies, particularly by Hunt and Goodhill, revealed that this pattern exhibits considerable diversity in the specificity and strength of these connections across cortical regions and species.

+Note that while this hypothesis was influential, recent evidence suggests the connectivity rules may be more complex than initially thought.
+The observed variability in connection patterns likely serves important functional roles that are still being investigated.

 {{< /speaker_note >}}
 ---

 ## Contour detection and the Association Field